prody/ProDy/doc/tutorials/ensemble_analysis/blast.rst

    len(ensemble)

-Note that number of conformations are more than the number of PDB structures we evaluated.
+Note that number of conformations is larger than the number of PDB structures we retrieved.
 This is because some of the PDB files contained NMR structures with multiple models.
 Each model in NMR structures are added to the ensemble as individual conformations.